arthcc/arthcc/README.md

 Learning Python
 I´m in the 1st semester of computer science, here in Brazil.

 I post here all the projects and basic codes i do when i practice coding.
-You can correct me if you see something wrong or a better way to code better since i´m still learning.
+You can correct me if you see something wrong or a better way to code since i´m still learning.
 I´d to recive some tips to, so if you would like to share a tip with me, i´d appreciate!
 :handshake: